thycotic/dsv-docs/product/cli-ref/secret.md

 It is important to distinguish between the `rollback` feature, which relates to versions, and the `restore` feature, which relates to the `delete` feature and has nothing to do with versions.

-A deleted Secret can be restored up to 72 hours after it has been deleted, after which it cannot be restored.
+A deleted Secret can be restored up to 72 hours after it has been deleted (if it was not hard deleted using the `--force` flag), after which it cannot be restored.
 Rollback does not change that in any way, because it cannot operate on a deleted Secret.

 If a deleted Secret is restored, Rollback can operate on it just as it would any other Secret.